verrazzano/docs/content/en/docs/uninstall/backup/argocd.md

 {{< /clipboard >}}

    The preceding example will restore an Argo CD cluster from an existing backup.
-   - In this case, you are not restoring `PersistentVolumes` directly, rather running a hook that invokes the Argo CD APIs to restore them from an existing snapshot of the data.
    - The `restorePVs` is set to `false` so that Velero ignores restoring PVCs.
-   - The command used in the hook requires an `-operation` flag and the Velero backup name as an input.
-   - The `postHook` will invoke the Argo CD APIs that restore the snapshot data.
-   - The container on which the hook needs to be run defaults to the first container in the pod.
-     In this case, it's `statefulset.kubernetes.io/pod-name: vmi-system-es-master-0`.

-   **NOTE**: The hook needs to be a `postHook` because it must be applied after the Kubernetes objects are restored.

 4. Wait for all the Argo CD pods to be in the `RUNNING` state.
 {{< clipboard >}}